Tot Watchers: Production

 Tot Watchers was produced by MGM Cartoons.
 After the departure of producer Fred Quimby from the Tom and Jerry series in 1955, directors William Hanna and Joseph Barbera took the added responsibility of producing the series themselves.
 According to animation historian Michael Barrier, it was during the post-Quimby period that the effects of the series' lower budget on its animation quality became more obvious, stating that "there was no hiding corner cutting behind a curtain of stylization".
-Scott Bradley's score for Tot Watchers was recorded on June 6, 1957.
+Scott Bradley's score for Tot Watchers was recorded on June 6, 1957 - almost 20 years - to the date - after the MGM cartoon department opened.

 Reception

 Writer and historian Michael Samerdyke stated that Tot Watchers, though it will "never be considered one of the best of the series, ... is an entertaining cartoon and points the way to how the series would develop in the Sixties."